 President Donald Trump gulps down a dozen Diet Cokes each day, The New York Times reported Saturday.
 You might think drinking sugar-free diet soda is better for you than regular soda, which is packed with sugar.
 After all, experts have been sounding alarm bells for years about the dangers of consuming excessive amounts of sugar, which has been associated with obesity and a litany of health problems.

-But new research published in the American Heart Association’s journal Stroke finds that the artificial sweeteners used in diet drinks are also a cause for concern, as they have been linked to a greater risk of stroke and dementia.
+But research published in the American Heart Association’s journal Stroke earlier this year finds that the artificial sweeteners used in diet drinks are also a cause for concern, as they have been linked to a greater risk of stroke and dementia.

 The April 2017 study involved 2,888 adults older than 45 and 1,484 adults older than 60.
 Researchers asked the participants to answer questions about their eating and drinking habits at three separate points during a seven-year period.
 Then, for the next 10 years, they kept tabs on the participants, recording which of them suffered a stroke or developed dementia.